 The Westlake Facility includes a lender-controlled cash concentration system that results in all of Westlake's daily available cash being applied to the outstanding borrowings under their facility.
 Pursuant to Financial Accounting Standards Board ("FASB") Accounting Standards Codification Section 470-10-45, "Classification of Revolving Credit Agreements Subject to Lock-Box Arrangements and Subjective Acceleration Clauses," the borrowings under the Westlake Facility have been classified as a Current maturity of long-term debt.
-The GLA Facility was classified under this guidance in prior presented periods.

-Total debt, the majority of which is comprised of the \$28.0 million borrowed on lines of credit, was \$56.5 million as of January 2, 2021, compared to \$276.9 million as of December 28, 2019.
+Total debt, the majority of which is comprised of the \$30.8 million owed to former Retailers, was \$35.7 million as of January 1, 2022, compared to \$56.5 million as of January 2, 2021.